loic-sharma/BaGet/docs/configuration.md

 You can modify BaGet's configurations by editing the `appsettings.json` file.

-## Require an API Key
+## Require an API key

-You can require that users provide a password, called an API Key, to publish packages.
+You can require that users provide a password, called an API key, to publish packages.
 To do so, you can insert the desired API key in the `ApiKey` field.

 ```json